iriscouch/follow/README.md

 # Follow: CouchDB changes notifier for NodeJS

 Follow (upper-case *F*) comes from an internal Iris Couch project used in production for over a year.
+It works in the browser (beta) and is available as an NPM module.

+    $ npm install follow

 ## Objective